-APPROVE MINUTES September 16, 2020
+APPROVE MINUTES September 30, 2020

-UNFINISHED NEW BUSINESS

-Discussion and possible action:
+UNFINISHED NEW BUSINESS Discussion and possible action:

-Item Reports Policy 0523 - Equity and Diversity Committee will re-review The committee will review this policy with the new edits made last meeting.
-Policy 5145.42 - Racial Harassment Committee to re-review The committee asked S. Connell to bring this policy back to the committee to confirm that it aligns with Policy 0523- Equity and Diversity.
+Item Reports Policy 5145.42 - Racial Harassment Committee to re-review L. Rodrigue and A. Uberti will review this policy and make any necessary edits.
+Policy 4118.237/4218.237/5141.8 - Face Committee to review.
+Masks/Coverings L. Rodrigue will review this policy with Newtown Health Director, D. Culbert.
+Policy 4112.5 - Security/Credit Check S. D'Eramo will make the edits and send to S. The committee asked S. D'Eramo to make all edits Connell to this policy and bring back for review.

-NEW BUSINESS

-Discussion and possible action:

-Item Reports Policy 4112.5 - Security/Credit Check S. D'Eramo and L. Rodrigue will reach out to Shipman and Goodwin about checking Sex Offender Registry and doing Credit Checks on employees.
-They will bring their input to the committee.
 S. Connell will invite S. D'Eramo to an upcoming virtual meeting.
-Policy 4112.51 - Reference Checks S. D'Eramo and L. Rodrigue will reach out to Shipman and Goodwin to find out what is mandated for this recommended policy.
-S. Connell will invite S. D'Eramo to an upcoming virtual meeting.
-Policy 4112.6 - Personnel Records S. D'Eramo will review this policy along with other similar Newtown policies.
-S. Connell will invite S. D'Eramo to an upcoming virtual meeting.

-Policy 4112.61 - Use and Disclosure of Employee S. Connell will invite S. D'Eramo to an

-Medical Information upcoming virtual meeting.

-S. D'Eramo and L. Rodrigue will reach out to

-Shipman and Goodwin regarding this policy.
+Policy 4112.51 - Reference Checks S. Connell will invite S. D'Eramo to an S. D'Eramo will review the Shipman and Goodwin upcoming virtual meeting. policy and bring her input to the policy committee.
+Policy 4112.6 - Personnel Records S. Connell will invite S. D'Eramo to an S. D'Eramo will review this policy along with other upcoming virtual meeting. similar Newtown policies.
+Policy 4112.61 - Use and Disclosure of Employee S. Connell will invite S. D'Eramo to an Medical Information upcoming virtual meeting.
+S. D'Eramo and L. Rodrigue will reach out to Shipman and Goodwin regarding this policy.

 Policy 4112.8 - Nepotism, Husband/Wife S. Connell will invite S. D'Eramo to an

 Employment upcoming virtual meeting.

 S. D'Eramo and L. Rodrigue will reach out to

 Shipman and Goodwin regarding this policy.

-Policy 4118.237/4218.237/5141.8 - Face Committee to review.

-Masks/Coverings

-CABE sent S. Connell this new required sample

-policy for the committee to consider.
-S. Connell

-also received a sample from Shipman and

-Goodwin.
-The committee will review both.